Hazara FC: Post-Independence (1947–1960s)

-After Pakistan's Independence in 1947, the club continued to field talents such as Qayyum Changezi, Abdul Wahid Durrani, Ahmed Ali, Safdar Ali Babul who was both a footballer and a hockey player who represented Pakistan Hockey Team at the 1952 Helsinki Olympics.
+After Pakistan's Independence in 1947, the club continued to field talents such as Qayyum Changezi, Abdul Wahid Durrani, Ahmed Ali, and Safdar Ali Babul, who was both a footballer and a hockey player who represented Pakistan Hockey Team at the 1952 Helsinki Olympics.

 The team played in the regional Quetta Football League.
 The club won the Pakistan Inter-Province Soccer Tournament, and also the All Pakistan Saint John Tournament which was a regional football tournament held in Quetta, that they had also won several times.
 By the early 50s to 60s, The club solidified itself as one of the best clubs from Quetta, winning several championships across the country, fostering players such as Qayyum Changezi and Younas Changezi.

 In 1956, the team travelled to Iran, they left by Zahedan railway station and were invited to play exhibition matches in Abadan, Iran against Bargh Shiraz.

 In the 1960s, majority of the Quetta Divisional team that participated in the National Football Championship were players from Hazara Club Quetta.
 The club continued to play in many tournaments in the 1960s.